Hero image

 11 Resources

 This is a full scheme of work for Carbon that I have used for four years with great success.
-I have edited improved it during that time.
+I have edited and improved it during that time.
 It includes model answers that I have written and some fun tasks to motivate students.
 The slides are stimulating and the lessons cover a variety of skills including interpretation of data and graphs.
-There is a strong focus on exam question practise and knowledge retention.
+There is a strong focus on exam question practice and knowledge retention.
 The homework set for students will be based on revision for class quizzes (which you can run as a competition) and also longer written answers to exam questions based on content which the students have learned in previous lessons.
 To support the students’ studies, I have referred to the Oxford Book 2 in these lessons.
 It would be useful to have a class set.
 Otherwise, the powerpoints are self contained and can be taught by a teacher at any level of experience and to students of varied ability.

 katyfizzkatyfizz